Glossary

 -

-A charitable institution (or a member of its staff) or third-party fundraiser who asks for money or other property for a charitable institution or for charitable, benevolent or philanthropic purposes.
+A person who asks for money or other property for a charitable institution or for charitable, benevolent or philanthropic purposes.
+Fundraisers may be on‑behalf‑of volunteers, trustees, employed by a charitable institution or employed by a fundraising partner (or its subcontractor).

 -